 Our second day wasn't the best.
 I was probably the most excited about our second day.
 We drove all the way to the southern tip of the island (about an hour) to Lighthouse Beach.

 I wanted to go to Lighthouse Beach because Disney recently bought it and is going to turn it into a cruise ship port.
 Which means it will be closed to the public.

 Once we made it to the beach, we were both not impressed.
-Don’t get me wrong, the rocks on the beach were really cool.
-It was also a very cloudy day which doesn’t help the color of the water (the water always looks better in the bright sunshine) and the water was SO rough.
-When we made it safely back to the paved road, we agreed the stress the drive caused wasn’t worth it.
+Don't get me wrong, the rocks on the beach were really cool.
+It was also a very cloudy day which doesn't help the color of the water (the water always looks better in the bright sunshine) and the water was SO rough.
+When we safely returned to the paved road, we agreed the stress the drive caused wasn't worth it.